Marzhew fires as Knights punish Bunnies to make it seven straight

-The Knights have made it seven wins on the trot with a 29-10 victory over the Rabbitohs in front of a sell-out home crowd.
+The Knights have made it seven wins on the trot with a 29-10 victory over the Rabbitohs in front of a sell-out home crowd on Sunday.

-As centre Bradman Best charged 60m downfield to seal the Round 25 victory and Latrell Mitchell sent to the sin bin in the 79th minute, the Knights controlled proceedings in clinical fashion while putting the Rabbitohs finals hopes in serious jeopardy.
+As centre Bradman Best charged 60 metres downfield to seal the Round 25 victory and Latrell Mitchell was sent to the sin bin in the 79th minute, the Knights controlled proceedings in clinical fashion while putting the Rabbitohs finals hopes in serious jeopardy.

 New spine combination Adam Clune and Ponga showed early positive signs, combining superbly on the left edge to set up Marzhew in the corner and open the scoring in the sixth minute.
 A wide Ponga kick left the scoreboard 4-0.